Brittni A-M Kellom, CTP-E, CTP-C, CATP, Executive Director & Visionary

-Brittni Kellom is the founder and executive director of Just Speak Inc.®, an advocacy organization that supports victims of sexual assault, child abuse and neglect.
+Brittni Kellom is the founder and executive director of Just Speak Inc.®, an advocacy organization that supports children and youth surviving childhood trauma, including sexual abuse, child abuse, neglect and other severe life occurrences.
 Ms. Kellom was sexually and emotionally abused by her biological father for 4 years.
-The emotional impact of this experience immediately changed the trajectory of Brittni’s life from compassionate scholar to passionate activist and youth advocate.
+The emotional impact of this experience immediately changed the trajectory of Brittni’s life from a compassionate scholar to passionate activist and youth advocate.

-“As a survivor, it is my charge to facilitate awareness about the scarring problem of child sexual abuse.
-From ages 5 to 18, I encourage peer to peer education, running workshops on appropriate touch, intimate partner violence, the healing process, legal options, and self-reflection.
-I am an advocate for those that begin to tell their story but more importantly I, along with the volunteers of Just Speak, Inc., serve as the voice and physical expression of a quiet survivor’s courage.
+“As a survivor, it is my charge to facilitate awareness about the scarring problem of childhood trauma.
+From ages 3 to 18, I encourage peer to peer education, relaxation, safe spaces, facilitating workshops and training, as an integral part of the healing process, and encouraging self-reflection.
+I am an advocate for those who cannot tell their story but more importantly I, along with the volunteers of Just Speak, Inc., serve as the voice and physical expression of a quiet survivor’s courage.
 We: Silence the Pain.”

 In 2018, Brittni’s story was featured in Forbes in an article entitled, “This Founder is Using Her Own Story to Help Children Share Theirs”.
 The article highlights her work as an advocate, administrator, and a certified trauma practitioner building resiliency in children who have experienced trauma.